Connect with others who understand.

 Treatment Options for Wild-Type Amyloidosis

-Wild-type amyloidosis generally affects the heart, so most people with this condition will be treated by a cardiologist — a doctor who specializes in heart diseases.
-Treatments may have two different goals.
+Treatments may have different goals.
 Some therapies help slow down the disease and keep the amyloidosis under control.
-Other treatments help relieve symptoms of amyloidosis and improve quality of life.
+Others help relieve symptoms and improve quality of life.

 Controlling Amyloidosis